aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ## Automation and scale

 [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework that helps you build serverless applications in the AWS Cloud.
-AWS SAM will deploy and build the S3 bucket, with a trigger to the Lambda function, a CloudWatch dashboard, a 2nd Lambda function to create CloudWatch alarms, as well as an SNS topic to send email alerts.
+AWS SAM will automatically deploy all the resources in this pattern.

 This application is built using AWS SAM and options to bootstrap it with [AWS Lambda Powertools for Python (Lambda Powertools)](https://docs.powertools.aws.dev/lambda/python/latest/) utilities for Logging, Tracing and Metrics.
 Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.